sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 There is a trend that that many models perform worse on GSM-Symbolic than on GSM8K.
 To assess the statistical significance of this systematic trend, we can conduct what is known as a *paired* difference test.
 The Wilcoxon signed-rank test would be an appropriate one to apply in our case with two important caveats.

 **Caveat 1**: Non-independent data.
 It will be incorrect to perform the test on all 25 models as these are not independent.
 There are several types of dependence to consider.
 Most obviously, the base models and their instruct-tuned version are clearly related (e.g. Gemma2-9b and Gemma2-9b-it).
 I’d also argue that different sizes within the same model family cannot be considered independent (e.g. mini-small-medium for Phi or 2b-9b-27b for Gemma); minor version updates (e.g. Mistral v0.1 vs 0.3, Phi 3 vs 3.5) will also likely be correlated.
-So although we have a sample of 25 models, the “effective” sample size is much, much smaller.
+So although we have a sample of 25 models, the “effective” sample size is much smaller.

 Here’s our attempt to come up with independent set of models.
 In each model family, we take the latest, largest instruct-tuned version.
 We repeat this by also taking the smallest version.
 This gives us two sets of 7 models (differences between them are in italics):